What is YouTube SEO?

 5. Repurpose YouTube videos into SEO blog posts

-If you want to really maximize your SEO results, you can repurpose the videos you create and turn them into a blog post.
+If you want to really maximize your SEO results, you can repurpose the videos you create and turn them into a blog post with video to text tools.

 This will allow you to generate leads with Google SEO (the biggest search engine in the world) and YouTube SEO (the second largest search engine in the world).